pallor333/codewars/Daily Coding Challenges.md

 ```
 f is a string check.
 We return an object with vowels and consonants, using the f to choose to return either 0 or the proper number of letters.
 The structure ensures that we are only calling string methods on a string.
 words.replace(/[^aeiou]/gi,'')
-- replace() returns a new string with one, some, or all matches of a `pattern` replaced by a `replacement`
+- replace(target, new) returns a new string with one, some, or all matches of a `pattern` replaced by a `replacement`
 - `/[^aeiou]/` is a regular expression that matches any character that is **not** a lowercase or uppercase vowel (a, e, i, o, u).
 - The `^` inside the square brackets means "negate" the character class, so it matches any character **except** vowels.
 - The `gi` flags mean: